 If your company does not work with a dedicated security team, you want to make sure that working and maintaining the alarm system is something an admin can do securely.
 This is why compatibility and a clear and easy dashboard are crucial criteria.

-Kisi has recently published its Intrusion Alarm feature that allows you to work seamlessly with contact sensors in order to create the ultimate cloud-based security ecosystem.
+Kisi offers a powerful intrusion alarm system that allows you to combine access policies with alarm policies, seamlessly set alarm zones, reduce false alerts, review potential breaches with visual snapshots, and a lot more.
 With our solution, you will be able to use Kisi as the brain of your security system, with access control and intrusion detection working out-of-the-box and a native security cameras integration.
-You will be able to control everything from your Kisi dashboard and from every device, whether a laptop, tablet or even mobile.
+You will be able to control everything from your Kisi dashboard and from every device, whether a laptop, tablet, or even mobile.

 In terms of security, Kisi has the advantage of being extremely scalable.
 Our solution really is flexible and allows you to scale without worrying about security.
 Kisi grows with your company and lets you easily incorporate more contact sensors, cameras, and access control hardware without needing to have separate reporting and dashboards.